 This is the order of how our taxonomy tags are listed.
 So, for example, you can go on the articles dropdown at the top of the page, hover over articles, then Browse Topics, this is the order in which taxonomy tags are valued.
 So if you have a taxonomy tag of artificial-intelligence, and another taxonomy tag, IoT, because Artificial Intelligence is higher in the sort order than Internet of Things, the article will be sorted into Articles / Artificial Intelligence

 Length of Trail

 One thing we want to do is consider is the length of a tag trail.
-The longer the tag trail the better.
-So, for example, if you put a C#4 tag, and this is a child of C#, which is a member of the Programing Languages topic, this is a longer trail than say, an algorithm tag, which simply has JUST the General Programming layer above it.
+The longer the tag trail, the better.
+So, for example, if you put a C#4 tag, and this is a child of C#, which is a member of the Programming Languages topic, this is a longer trail than say, an algorithm tag, which simply has JUST the General Programming layer above it.
 So a C#4 tag would be of a higher value.

 Bear in mind that this is an evolving this system.
 There are other factors that go into article placement considerations like Topic parents, where if a tag can’t be traced back through a taxonomy parent, it will walk through a topic parent.

 Let’s look at an example.
 Here is:

 Building a Database Application in Blazor - Part 1 - Project Structure and Framework.

 It has the following tags: